The end of your second trimester

-As you enter your third trimester in week 26, your baby measures around 23cm from head to bottom and weighs roughly 2lbs1.
+As you come to the end of your second trimester, in week 26 your baby measures around 23cm from head to bottom and weighs roughly 2lbs1.
 Their spine is now becoming stronger, providing the support needed for their growing body.
 Meanwhile, the lungs continue to mature in preparation for life outside the womb2.

 Getting ready for your baby's birth